frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/healthcare_practitioner.md

 ### 2.3 Healthcare Practitioner Charges

-You can select or create the service items for consulting charges and set them in "Out Patient Consulting Charge Item" and "In Patient Consulting Charge Item".
+You can select or create the service items for consulting charges and set them in "Out-Patient Consulting Charge Item" and "In-Patient Consulting Charge Item".
 These will be fetched in Sales Invoices.
 You can set the consultation charges which are applicable to the practitioner.
 If required, you can also select an Income Account for a Physician to book all Consultation charges into separate accounts.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/practitioner_charges.png">